-See the instructions for Part IV on page 8.
+See the instructions for Part V, later.

 Exempt organizations.
 If a shareholder of a PFIC is a tax exempt organization, the rules of section 1291 will apply only if a dividend from the PFIC would be taxable to the shareholder under subchapter F.